Mount Calvary, Wisconsin

 Mount Calvary is a village in Fond du Lac County, Wisconsin, United States.
-The population was 762 at the 2010 census, down from 956 residents at the 2000 census.
+The population was 548 at the 2020 census, down from 762 at the 2010 census.

 History

 Mount Calvary's location was chosen by missionary Casper Rehrl; he selected the large hill because of its excellent view and he placed a wood cross.
 Starting in 1846, settlers started building houses at the base of the hill.
 Riehl held the community's first mass circa 1849 at the home of John Dietzen.
 Bishop John Henni confirmed the first child from Mount Calvary at the St. John the Baptist Church in nearby Johnsburg (it was the only church in the region).
 A parish was established in Mount Calvary by Rehrl on February 2, 1849; construction of the church began on the following day.
 A school was established by the church and it quickly had five or six students.

 The community's first general store was built in 1851–1852.
-Two priests arrived on October 15, 1856 to establish a monastery (it later became the St. Lawrence Seminary High School).
+Two priests arrived on October 15, 1856, to establish a monastery (it later became the St. Lawrence Seminary High School).
 A post office was built in November 1877; Anthony Rothgery was named first postmaster.
 A railroad was established in the 1850s and 1860s; it connected Sheboygan to Fond du Lac.
 Trains ran twice daily through nearby Calvary Station.